Bachelor of General Studies

 How to Apply

 Admission Criteria: Admission to the Bachelor of General Studies program is available to matriculated students who have earned a minimum of 75 credits who require a degree completion program.
-Successful applicants must be currently matriculated at Rowan; have 45 credits or fewer to complete toward a degree; be transferring from a declared major and provide evidence that they have attempted to make progress in the major; demonstrate that they do not have a viable path for graduation in a traditional degree program.
+Successful applicants must be currently matriculated at Rowan; have 45 credits or fewer to complete toward a degree; be transferring from a declared major and provide evidence that they have attempted to make progress in the major; demonstrate that the BGS degree is the best option for them.

-Procedure for Admission: Upon advisor or self-referral to the program, students will meet with the program advisor, Ms. Julia Beth Rey (email@example.com; 856-256-4459), to evaluate their candidacy for the BGS program and to identify the academic focus area.
-Students deemed to be suitable candidates will complete the BGS application and will submit it to the program coordinator, Dr. Catherine Parrish (firstname.lastname@example.org; 856-256-4324).
+Procedure for Admission: Upon advisor or self-referral to the program, students will meet with the program advisor, Ms. Tiffany Fortunato (email@example.com; 856-256-4937), to evaluate their candidacy for the BGS program and to identify the academic focus area.
+Students deemed to be suitable candidates will complete the BGS application and will submit it to the program coordinator.
 Successful applicants will then work with the advisor and coordinator to complete the BGS Learning Contract.

 Student Learning Outcomes